supervisely-ecosystem/import-volumes-with-masks/README.md

 <details open>
 <summary>Run from ecosystem</summary>
 <br>
-1. Click `Run application...` button on the right side of the app page.
+1. Click `Run application` button on the right side of the app page.
 Modal window will be opened.
 <img src="https://user-images.githubusercontent.com/97401023/203985563-e1fca937-5cda-4af2-83a1-435238108d3c.png" />

 2. If you want to upload project folder from your computer, choose `Drag & Drop` option.
 You can upload the project folder to drag-and-drop field or you can click on the drag-and-drop field and choose project from your computer in opened window.